 Craig Robinson, the 47-year-old Chicago native and brother of First Lady Michelle Obama, just completed his second season as head coach of the Oregon State University Beavers men’s basketball team.
 Unfortunately, he seems to have been victimized by the “Obama Curse.”

 Robinson was hired to replace a coach who had lead the team to a 6-25 record the previous year.
 He ended his first season at the helm with an 18-18 record, a vast improvement for a team accustomed to finishing at or near the bottom of the PAC-10 standings.
+It’s important for basketball teams to improve at every opportunity that they get; whether that is in the professional NBA league or in college basketball.
+Having a Customized Basketball with the team’s own logo on it could be the way forward for teams as it shows them what and who they are playing for everytime they step out onto the court.
+That way, when special guests show up to watch a game, they will know exactly who they’re watching.

 Never one to miss an opportunity to associate himself with success, President Barack Obama painted his brother-in-law as a rising star among NCAA Division I coaches.
 In a July 1, 2009, article in The Oregonian, he said the following: